UT-LCA/ML4Accel-Dataset/README.md

 2. tar ball update: remove report files
 3. one more high hierechy
 4. update the csv with the features in ppt.
+5. example use case in github readme
-5. overleaf for the short paper on arxiv
+6. overleaf for the short paper on arxiv

 ## Contact